 Anti-depressants and anti-anxiety medications come with side effects, and some of them can be highly discomfiting.
 Acupuncture is a stark contrast to those types of medications.
 It manages to treat the body in a holistic way that leaves you with a healthy body and mind, and no side effects to deal with.

-At our Plantation, Florida Acupuncture Clinic, we believe in restoring the health of our anxiety patients using acupuncture and other holistic Chinese medicine practices.
+At our Parkland, Florida Acupuncture Clinic, we believe in restoring the health of our anxiety patients using acupuncture and other holistic Chinese medicine practices.
 Reach out to us now so that we can fashion a treatment regime that is unique to your needs.